Mined areas, section

 down the forces chasing them.
 This area was once pasture and

 was mined because insurgents were in the area.
 The insurgents

 left years ago and the mines will remain until funds are found

 to pay for their clearance.
 Meantime the pasture returns to

-This field in Cambodia was also randomly mined to deter pursuit, and then abandoned.
+This field was also randomly mined to deter pursuit, and then abandoned.

 Also this jungle area in Cambodia.

-In places that are mined randomly to prevent pursuit or to deny the land to others, huge areas have to be cleared in order to find very few mines.
-Ways of safely reducing the area that must be cleared are needed and various means of detecting the presence of explosives nearby (using animals and machines) are being researched.
-In the meantime, clearance is increasingly prioritised so that those areas where people are most at risk are cleared first.
-The resources on abandoned land (wood, bamboo, fruits, etc) often mean that people living in a marginal economy have to go there to make a subsistence living - so many apparently abandoned areas are the sites of civilian accidents and have a high humanitarian priority despite their low "land value".
+In places that are mined randomly to prevent pursuit or to deny the land to others, huge areas have to be searched and cleared in order to find very few mines.
+Ways of safely reducing the area that must be cleared are needed and various means of detecting the presence of explosives nearby (using animals and mechanical explosive scent detectors) are being researched.
+In the meantime, demining is prioritised so that those areas where people are most at risk are demined first.
+The resources on abandoned land (wood, bamboo, fruits, etc) often mean that people living in a marginal economy have to go there to make a subsistence living - so many apparently abandoned areas are the sites of civilian accidents and have a high humanitarian priority despite their apparently low 'land value'.

 to Section 3.....